mrborges23/micphy2021/workshop.md

 Before the course starts, please install the following software on your own computer:

 * RevBayes.
-For this workshop, we will be using the dev_PoMo RevBayes branch, where the polymorphism-aware models are all available.
+For this workshop, we will be using the ```development``` RevBayes branch, where the polymorphism-aware models are all available.
 Make sure you follow these [instructions](revbayes.md) to install RevBayes.
 * [IQ-Tree](http://www.iqtree.org/)
 * [Tracer](https://beast.community/tracer)
 * [FigTree](https://beast.community/figtree)